 In a 2018 Q-Series report, UBS analysts noted that China has taken the lead in some fields of AI.
 This has been enabled by strong policy support, a better-funded start-up ecosystem relative to other Asian economies, and entry barriers for foreign companies.
 However, a high dependence on external tech, a lack of cross-disciplinary skills to apply AI for industry needs, market fragmentation, and lack of a robust professional services ecosystem could hinder B2B adoption, in our view.

-India is an untapped opportunity – for both global and domestic firms
+Scope of artificial intelligence in India: an untapped opportunity – for both global and domestic firms

 India'‘s strength as a global IT services powerhouse is being leveraged by large providers to cross-sell native AI platforms.
 These platforms are still small, but are growing at a rapid clip.
 These companies are also helping global clients leverage third-party AI platforms.
 Global giants are leveraging the vast amounts of data generated by their Indian users to train AI algorithms.
 India remains a key source of talent with cross-disciplinary training and global exposure.
 Low R&D spending, small domestic markets and foreign competitors remain the key challenges.